muneebkk/muneebkk/README.md

 ![Stripe](https://img.shields.io/badge/Stripe-635BFF?style=flat-square&logo=stripe&logoColor=white)
 ![Live](https://img.shields.io/badge/live-1,200+_users-0F766E?style=flat-square)

 A case competition platform running across 10+ universities.
-Tenant isolation lives in PostgreSQL row-level security driven by JWT claims rather than in application code, so there's no code path that can forget to check.
-Stripe workflows are idempotent with webhook deduplication keyed on event ID.
-At-least-once delivery plus app-side dedup means handling the occasional duplicate but never double-charging anyone.
+Each school's data is walled off inside the database itself rather than by application code, so there's no way for a developer to forget the check and leak one school's data to another.
+Payments are built so that if Stripe sends the same event twice, nobody gets charged twice.

 ### Other work

 **[HeatSpace](https://github.com/Ekanshthegreat/SafeSpace)** · *Next.js, Flask, OpenCV, NumPy/SciPy, Redis*
 Hackathon winner.
-Reads 3D floor plans with OpenCV and graph segmentation, then runs Gaussian heat diffusion solvers to place heaters for balanced airflow.
-Redis caching keeps a multi-room simulation under two seconds.
+Reads a 3D floor plan, simulates how heat spreads through the rooms, and works out where to put the heaters for even coverage.
+Caching keeps a full multi-room simulation under two seconds.

 **[WebTraceAI](https://github.com/muneebkk/webtraceai)** · *Next.js, Flask, OpenCV, scikit-learn*
-An AI detector for web design.
-Hand-collected a dataset of 200+ labeled screenshots and compared a few models.
-Random Forest landed around 80% accuracy at sub-500ms inference.
+Detects whether a web design was AI-generated.
+Hand-labeled a dataset of 200+ screenshots and compared a few models.
+Random Forest landed around 80% accuracy in under half a second.

 **Horizon Expeditions** · *Backend Developer, Aug 2024 - Jan 2025*
 Backend features for team management and real-time tracking.